joshmaxsilverman/joshmaxsilverman.github.io/_posts/2018-01-06-Strange-Beds.md

 $$E^{as-posed}_n = \frac{n}{n-1}H_{n-1}$$

-Here are some values for small $n$ (the exact expectation for seven dudes, by the way, is $343/120$ in the problem as-posed, or $49/20$ in the pretty version):
+Here are some values for small $n$ (the exact expectation for seven dudes, by the way, is $343/120$ in the problem as posed, or $49/20$ in the pretty version):

 n | Expected Mismatches
 --- |:---